-Hot on the heels of China unveiling upgraded banknotes in late August, recent announcements by the People’s Bank of China (PBOC) suggest it is about to become the first country in the world to issue a central bank digital currency.
-The new digital currency would serve as legal tender or sovereign currency, initially coexisting alongside its cash equivalent (the renminbi yuan) but eventually replacing banknotes and coins.
+Hot on the heels of China unveiling upgraded banknotes in late August, recent announcements by the People’s Bank of China (PBOC) suggest it is about to become the first country in the world to issue a central bank digital The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
+More.
+The new digital currency would serve as Money that is legally valid for the payment of debts and must be accepted for that purpose when offered.
+Each jurisdiction determines what is legal tender, but essentially it is anything which when offered (“tendered”) in payment of a debt extinguishes the debt.
+There is no obligation on the creditor to accept the tendered payment, but the act of tendering the payment in legal tender discharges the debt.
+More or sovereign currency, initially coexisting alongside its Money in physical form such as banknotes and coins.
+More equivalent (the renminbi yuan) but eventually replacing banknotes and coins.
 Intended for domestic use to begin with, the digital currency would enable direct and person-to-person retail payments, possibly using a digital wallet app for smartphone.
 The currency will be backed by central bank reserves, thereby reducing risk to users, much like cash.

 Why the hurry?